diogoscf/github-lines/README.md

 ## Contributing

 We'd happily accept any contributions to this project.
-Open an issue if you have any ideas, or open a PR if you want to contribute directly
+Open an issue if you have any ideas, or open a PR if you want to contribute directly.
+We are open to Hacktoberfest contributions, but please avoid spam or we will have no choice but to disqualify your pull request.

 ### Contributors